chengchengzheng/week4/README.md

 ### Waveform Alignment Using Cross-Correlation

 This code aligns waveforms in the cluster where clusters_gmm == 0 by using cross-correlation.
+It finds a reference peak, calculates shifts, and aligns waveforms with np.roll().
+Finally, it plots 10 sample waveforms to show alignment, improving waveform consistency analysis in the sea ice cluster.

 ```python
 from scipy.signal import correlate